 All about resourcing

-Resourcing is the allocation of resources to projects, with consideration to their availability, percentage allotment, role, skillset, and groups required.
+Resourcing involves the allocation of resources to projects, with consideration to their availability, percentage allotment, role, skillset, and groups required.
 The goal of resourcing is to meet all project requirements, while keeping all resources as utilized as possible.

 - Project manager requests one or more resources for their project, specifying the role, duration, and other requirements that need to be filled.
 Request is labeled Submitted.